USS Scourge (1812)

 About 84 men perished when the Hamilton and Scourge sank during a sudden squall off-shore from Fourteen Mile Creek, east of present-day Hamilton, Ontario around 2:00 am on Sunday August 8, 1813.
 Scourge was under the command of Sailing Master Joseph Osgood.
 According to a Letter of August 1813 after both ships were lost, a total of sixteen members of the crews survived. but the sinkings took more than 80 men to their deaths A survivor of the Scourge, Ned Myers, told his story to James Fenimore Cooper.
 According to Myers about eight men from the Scourge were saved, and about 42 were lost.

 The site of the sunken ships was designated a National Historic Site of Canada in 1976.
 The Ontario Heritage Act was amended in 2005 to provide special protection to the shipwrecks of the Hamilton, the Scourge, and the SS Edmund Fitzgerald because of their historical and cultural significance and because they contain human remains.

-After the war, the schooner's original owner James Crooks, resumed his claim for the schooner.
+After the war, the schooner's original owners, William and James Crooks, resumed their claim for the schooner.
 On July 11, 1817, the Court of Northern District of New York, determined that the vessel had been seized illegally.
 Despite the court's decision, compensation to the Crooks family was not paid because the clerk of the court had embezzled the funds.
-Crook's descendants persisted and finally won compensation for the schooner 97 years later, in 1914, thanks to the determination of Henry James Bethune.
-The award was $5,000, plus 93 years of interest.
-Total compensation came to $23,644.38, reduced to $15,546.63 after deduction of legal expenses, and was paid by the United States government to the 25 descendants of James Crooks.
+The Crooks brothers' descendants persisted and finally won compensation for the schooner in 1914, 102 years after its capture, thanks to the determination of Henry James Bethune and other descendants who had studied law and taken up the case over three generations.
+The award was $5,000, plus simple interest accrued between 1819 and 1912.
+Total compensation came to $23,644.38, but before the first payment could be made the outbreak of World War I caused Great Britain to renege on agreed-upon payments to U.S. citizens and the United States responded in kind.
+Alexander David Crooks, grandson of James Crooks who had inherited the legal case around 1895, continued to fight for the obligatory payments but was met by repeated administrative delays.
+In 1927 the United States finally paid the Government of Canada the amount due, which at that point was reduced to $15,546.63 after deduction of administrative and legal expenses, and was distributed by the Canadian government to 25 descendants (out of more than 100 claimants) of the Crooks brothers in 1930.
+118 years elapsed between the illegal capture of the Lord Nelson before the Crooks family were compensated for their loss.